p2rkw/xf86-input-mtrack/README.md

 **ScrollClickTime** -
 For two finger scrolling.
 How long button triggered by scrolling will be hold down.
 A value of 0 will hold button down till end of gesture.
+0 - emit button click only once pre "instance" of gesture.
 Integer value representing milliseconds.
 Defaults to 20.

 **ScrollSensitivity** -